Aabdelmajeed/DroneTechnology/README.md

     - what's used in project and how it facilities our development.
     - High level design of database and Entity Releationship between our tables.
     - API Endpoints what's the meaning and how to use it.
+    - Regarding Schedule task for checking battery levels for drones.

 ### **How to run project Locally**
 ---